Heading south …

 - Sandholmen, Syre.
 A brief jaunt from the yacht harbour at Syre.
 The path leads through a little wood to an attractive, natural bathing beach.
 The ideal place to be on a warm summer’s day.
 The small beach has areas of grass and sand and the water is shallow.
 A great starting point for a paddling trip to Skudeneshavn (2,7 km) if you take along a canoe or kayak.

 - Lindøy Friluftsområde.
-Lindøy Outdoor Recreational Amenity is suitable for people of all ages.
-Bright and inviting, the island sits bobbing in Fødesfjorden, just south of Røyksund and is full of hiking trails that meander through the rolling and changing terrain.
-The trails take the hiker across the heather, through small clusters of deciduous and pine trees down to the beaches and bathing areas as well as to the recreation area where there is a Lap-style Lavvu tent and grilling area.
+Lindøy sits bobbing in Førdesfjorden, just south of Røyksund.
+The trails take the hiker across the heather, through small clusters of pine trees down to the beach and bathing areas and the recreation area where there is a gapahuk, beach volleyball net, barbecue and climbing area.
 Toilets.

 - Aksnesstranda.
-Facing southwest towards Førdesfjorden and just a few minutes drive from Haugesund (10-15 mins.), Aksnesstranda is ideally situated for enticing bathers from many parts of Haugalandet.
+Facing southwest towards Førdesfjorden and just a fifteen minute drive from Haugesund, Aksnesstranda is ideally situated for enticing bathers from many parts of Haugalandet.
 Toilets.